SB 326 & SB 721 Compliance Experts

-California adopted these laws after tragic balcony failures to create a repeatable inspection and documentation standard for exterior elevated elements.
-The most common questions are which law applies, how the sampling works, and what happens if the report identifies deficiencies.
+California adopted these laws after tragic balcony failures, creating a repeatable inspection and documentation standard for exterior elevated elements.
+The most common questions owners ask are simple: which law applies to me, how does the sampling work, and what happens if the report finds problems?
+This page answers all three.

 Civil Code 5551